Christmas Island pipistrelle: Unsuccessful conservation attempts

-In early August 2009 Australian Government gave permission to capture the bats to establish a captive breeding program.
+In early August 2009, the Australian government gave permission to capture the bats to establish a captive breeding program.
 However, after four weeks of surveying located only a single bat through its echolocation.
 Researchers were unable to catch it and the last echolocation call of this bat was recorded on 26 August 2009, when it went silent.
-On 8 September 2009, the Australian Government announced that attempts to capture the bats had failed.
-No Christmas Island pipistrelles have been seen or heard since, and it is believed the species is now extinct.
+On 8 September 2009, the Australian government announced that attempts to capture the bats had failed.
+No Christmas Island pipistrelles have been seen or heard since, and it is likely the species is now extinct.

 It is believed to be the first mammal extinction in Australia in 50 years.